vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Generators/07_contextuals.md

     };
     ```

-- `path` represents the path in the given fabrication context (like `data.myContext.myValue`)
+- `path` represents the path in the given fabrication context (like `profiles.identifiers.uuid`)

 - `sep` represents separator to be used on path; by default it's a dot (`.`); supported
   values are `.`, `/`, `#` and `$`

-- `handleError` tells the accessor that if there is no value on the path or it comes into another
+- `handleError` tells the accessor that if there is no value on the path or when it comes into another
   issue, if it should try to handle or should fail in the first place.
 By default, it lets the error
   to be thrown.
 Otherwise, it uses _null-like_ value specified in `useErrorValue`